bhavik3210/bhavik3210/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: React Native project profesionaly, former Native Android develooper
+- 🔭 I’m currently working on:
+  - React Native project profesionaly
 - 🌱 I’m currently learning
   - Go(lang) stack for building backend, dev cli tools and grinding out leetcode from time to time when I have time
   - JS statck (Typescritp) for React Native work that I do professionaly and loving some new gen web dev tech such as Astro and NextJS.
-- 💼 Professional Experience
+- 💼 Past Professional Experience
   - Android Development (Native)
   - Web Development (ReactJS)
   - .Net